What is Computer Forensics?

 Forensic examinations of a computer hard drive go far beyond normal recovery techniques, probing areas and files on the media not normally accessed by untrained personnel.
 These examinations can locate whatever data a business, agency, or individual needs.

-Who needs Forensic hard drive recovery anyway?
+Who needs Forensic hard drive recovery?

 We have assisted law enforcement agencies, law firms, private investigators, government agencies, and human resources departments and private individuals throughout the country.